SMASHING MIRRORS THEATRE

 Smashing Mirrors Theatre is one of the UK's only dementia-awareness theatre companies.

-Established in 2017, Smashing Mirrors is an East Yorkshire-based theatre company that is committed to creating dementia-awareness work, dementia-friendly work, and new small-scale musical theatre.
+Established in 2017, Smashing Mirrors is an East Yorkshire-based theatre company that is committed to creating dementia-awareness work and dementia-friendly theatre.

-The company has three times been recipients of funding from Arts Council England, and has also been funded by Hull City Council, The Smile Foundation, Beverley Building Society and Greggs amongst others.
+The company has been recipients of funding from Arts Council England, Hull City Council, The Smile Foundation, Beverley Building Society and Greggs amongst others.
 Previous work includes dementia-awareness musical "Three Emos", community dementia-awareness project "The Memory Project" and local historical productions.

 The company has worked with 'Butterflies Memory Loss Support Group' to become a Dementia-Friendly organisation, and all staff are trained to be dementia friends.